 European prioritised areas and vulnerable user groups

-INCLUSION will produce a set of innovative solutions which will be tested in the so-called Innovation Pilot Labs, a mix of urban, peri-/sub-urban and rural target areas in Europe:
+INCLUSION produced a set of innovative solutions which were tested in the so-called Innovation Pilot Labs, a mix of urban, peri-/sub-urban and rural target areas in Europe:

 Among others, results are:

 understanding the main transport challenges in different types of prioritised areas.

 providing an in-depth examination of ten innovative public transport approaches and a wider catalogue of at least forty case studies of accessible, inclusive and equitable transport solutions.